GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Perhaps the central problem we face in all of computer science is how we are to get to the situation where we build on top of the work of others rather than redoing so much of it in a trivially different way.
+> ### The class of problems that are computable by a digital computer apparently includes every problem that is computable by any kind of device.
 >
-> ~ *Richard Hamming*
+> ~ *Danny Hillis*

 ---
 ## 🏎 Quick Facts